September 3, 2010

 Update: AJStrata at The Strata-Sphere blog also has a good round up posted this morning.

 Steve's a part-time conservative blogger.
-Steve grew up in Connecticut, and has spent time living in Washington D.C. and the Bahamas.
-He resides in Connecticut where he’s very comfortable six months of the year.
-His full time gig is as operations manager for an intranet Web site for a Fortune 50 insurance company.
+Steve grew up in Connecticut and has lived in Washington, D.C. and the Bahamas.
+He resides in Connecticut, where he’s comfortable six months of the year.

-Comments
+3 Comments

 Chicago politics = brass aggies.
 None more brass than this move – let’s see if it is just too blatant.
 24×7 news cycles to the rescue?